ArthurCbn/cabot/README.md

 2. Click on your profile (top right corner), then "Dashboard"
 3. Click "Create app"
-4. Fill in the form with bullshit info (this won't change anything) For "Redirects URls", you can enter 'https://example.org/callback'
+4. Fill in the form with bullshit info (this won't change anything) For "Redirects URls", you can put 'https://example.org/callback'
 6. Click "Save"
 7. Go to "Settings" on the new 'app' you just created